Kss2k/modsem/README.md

 # ModSEM
-latent variable interaction in CB-SEM.
+This is a package which allows you to perform interactions between latent variables in CB-SEM.
 See https://bookdown.org/slupphaugkjell/quartomodsem/ for a tutorial.

 # To Install
 ```